andrewgu/ModConfigMenu/README.md

     }
     ```

-7. Fill in the code to save the settings when the user clicks the "Save and Exit" button:
+7. Fill in the code to save the settings when the user clicks the "Save and Exit" button (`MCM_API_CfgHelpers.uci` includes helpful macros for this.):

     ```
     function SaveButtonClicked(MCM_API_SettingsPage Page)